Can You Repair a Roof Without Replacing It?

 A standard shingled roof typically lasts 15 to 30 years, depending on weather, materials, and maintenance.
 For a full list of signs and what to expect during a roof replacement, see our comprehensive guide.

 The best way to ensure you can repair your roof without replacing it is to obtain the stamp of approval from an expert.
-A licensed roofing contractor offers expertise and experience by providing a roof certification.
-A roof certification is a declaration from your licensed inspector or roofing company, typically issued when buying or selling your home.
-It affirms that your roof is free of defects and in good condition, and that it will perform the way it’s supposed to.
+A roof certification is a written statement from a licensed inspector or roofing company declaring that a roof is free of defects and in acceptable condition for a defined period.
+Certifications are most commonly required during a home sale, when a buyer's lender or insurer needs documentation that the roof meets a minimum standard.

-A roof certification is typically good for 1 to 2 years and can be good for up to 5 years.
+A roof certification is typically good for one to two years and can be good for up to five years.
 Your licensed roofing contractor will make this determination, but regardless of how long it lasts, it affords you the extra comfort of knowing your roof is secure.

-A roof certification is not the same as a roof warranty, however.
+A roof certification is not the same as a roof warranty.
+A certification is an independent assessment of condition at a point in time, not coverage for future failure.
 A warranty is issued during installation and covers the roofing material and/or the workmanship.

 Beware of Roofing Scams